 If you have been a victim of unnecessary surgery in Ireland, you may be entitled to compensation.
 The first step is to seek legal help.

 There are a number of ways to find a solicitor who can help you with your claim.
 The best place to start is by asking family and friends for recommendations.
-You can also contact us as your medical negligence solicitors in Dublin.
+You can consider us as the best medical negligence solicitors in Dublin.